 If your story is much shorter than a minute, great–that was good practice.
 Now try it again, adding a bit more about how you obtained those great results.
 You already included the most crucial action you took, so what was the second most crucial?
 Or maybe, add a step you took that was innovative or very clever.

-Realize that not all stories should be epic.
+Realize that not all stories need to be epic.

 Unless you’re answering a question about “the largest, most complex project you ever managed,” you can use the “stories within stories” method to mine your major accomplishments for smaller, simpler stories.
 After all, most major accomplishments involve overcoming several obstacles.
 Each of those triumphs is likely to yield an effective little anecdote.